10 Best Concrete Saws – Reviews & Buyer’s Guide 2023

 6. XtremepowerUS Concrete Saw

-Equipped with a 14-inch blade powered by 15 amps, the XtremepowerUS wet/dry cement saw is a very capable beast.
-It’s electric, so no gas or oil needed and it’s never difficult to start.
-Hook your hose up to it and you’ll get steady streams of water to keep the blade nice and cool while you make your cuts.
-That said, you’ll need a trip to the hardware store to get a connector for your hose since from the factory, this tool doesn’t have one.
-The motor has overload shutoff to stop it from overheating, which meant that we had to work in two-minute intervals.
-While this is great for the tool’s longevity, it’s not great for productivity.
-This saw is priced quite moderately, which puts it in the range of most homeowners.
+However, you’ll need a trip to the hardware store to get a connector for your hose since, from the factory, this tool doesn’t have one.
+The motor has an overload shutoff to stop it from overheating, which meant that we had to work in 2-minute intervals.
+While this is great for the tool’s longevity, it’s not for productivity.
+This saw is priced quite moderately, putting it in most homeowners’ range.

 - 15 amps